kobibell/Warden-Web-Wizards-JIMS/README.md

 ### Steps for Setting Up Python Virtual Environment (venv)

-1. Make sure that `venv` is installed on your machine by running the command `python3 -m venv --help` in your terminal.
+1. First, ensure that the venv module is installed on your machine by running the command python3 -m venv --help in your terminal.
-2. Clone repository (or pull code) from GitHub that contains a Python ‘venv’ (note : this branch
-3. Navigate to the directory where the repository is cloned and open it in your code editor of choice
+2. To create a new virtual environment, navigate to the directory where you want to create the environment and run the command python3 -m venv <path/to/new/virtual/environment>.
+Replace <path/to/new/virtual/environment> with the path where you want to create the environment.
-5. Activate the virtual environment by running the command `source /path/to/new/virtual/environment/bin/activate`.
-This will activate the virtual environment, and you should see its name in your terminal prompt.
+3. To activate the virtual environment, run the command source <path/to/new/virtual/environment>/bin/activate.
+This command will activate the virtual environment and show its name in your terminal prompt.
-6. You can now run the Python code within the virtual environment.
-    - You will use packages defined by the environment based on the project.
-    - This means that any packages or dependencies you install while working within the virtual environment will be isolated from your global Python installation.
-This is useful if you're working on multiple projects with different dependencies or if you want to avoid conflicts between different versions of the same package.
+4. Once activated, you can now run Python code within the virtual environment.
+Packages installed while working within this environment will be isolated from your global Python installation, preventing any potential conflicts with different versions of the same package or different project dependencies.
-    - You can now install any necessary packages or dependencies within the virtual environment using `pip`.
-For example, you can run `pip install <package-name>` to install a package.
+5. You can now install any necessary packages or dependencies using pip.
+For instance, you can run pip install <package-name> to install a package.
-8. To standardize libraries and make sure we are all using the same package, add any required or desired packages into  '/path/to/new/virtual/environment/requirements' by just entering the package name
+6. To standardize libraries and ensure everyone is using the same package versions, add any required or desired packages to <path/to/new/virtual/environment>/requirements.txt by simply entering the package name.
-9. Within the terimal run the command `pip3 install -r ./env/requirements.txt` -This will install all of the packages inside the requirements text that were specified
+7. In the terminal, run the command pip3 install -r <path/to/new/virtual/environment>/requirements.txt.
+This command will install all packages listed in the requirements file you specified.
-7. When you're finished working within the virtual environment, you can deactivate it by running the command `deactivate` in your terminal.
+8. Once you're done working within the virtual environment (done working on the project), you can deactivate it by running the command deactivate in your terminal.